-- Routine Proxy Proposals – Proxy proposals that are “routine” shall be presumed not to involve a material conflict of interest for the Corporation, unless the President or his/her designee has actual knowledge that a routine proposal should be treated differently or that the Corporation portfolio managers or officers own the issuer’s securities.
-For this purpose, “routine” proposals would typically include but not be limited to matters such as uncontested election of directors, meeting formalities, approval of an annual report/financial statements, and compensation matters for management and employees (e.g., stock option plans, stock purchase plans, retirement plans, profit sharing, or other special remuneration plans).
+- Routine Proxy Proposals – Proxy proposals that are “routine” shall be presumed not to involve a material conflict of interest for the Corporation, unless the Corporation has actual knowledge that a routine proposal should be treated differently or if the Corporation’s portfolio managers or officers own the issuer’s securities.
+For this purpose, “routine” proposals would typically include but not be limited to matters such as the uncontested election of directors, meeting formalities, approval of an annual report/financial statements, and compensation matters for management and employees (e.g., stock option plans, stock purchase plans, retirement plans, profit-sharing, or other special remuneration plans).

-- Non-Routine Proxy Proposals – Proxy proposals that are “non-routine” will be presumed to involve a material conflict of interest, unless the President or his/her designee determines that the Corporation does not have such a conflict of interest.
+- Non-Routine Proxy Proposals – Proxy proposals that are “non-routine” will be presumed to involve a material conflict of interest unless Compliance determines that the Corporation does not have such a conflict of interest.
 For this purpose, “non-routine” proposals would typically include any contested matter, including a contested election of directors, a merger or sale of substantial assets, and a change in the articles of incorporation that materially affects the rights of shareholders.
-In determining on a case-by-case basis that particular non-routine proposals do not involve a material conflict of interest, the President or his/her designee will consider whether the Corporation may have a business or personal relationship with a participant in a proxy contest, the issuer itself or the issuer’s pension plan, corporate directors, or candidates for directorships.
+In determining on a case-by-case basis that a particular non-routine proposal does not involve a material conflict of interest, Compliance will consider whether the Corporation may have a business or personal relationship with a participant in a proxy contest, the issuer itself or the issuer’s pension plan, corporate directors, or candidates for directorships.

-For any proposal where the President or his/her designee determines that the Corporation has a material conflict of interest, the Corporation may vote a proxy regarding that proposal in any of the following manners:
+For any proposal where Compliance determines that the Corporation has a material conflict of interest, the Corporation may vote a proxy regarding that proposal in any of the following manners:

 In the case of all Clients:

-- Use an Independent Third Party – Subject to any Client imposed proxy voting policies, the Corporation may use an independent third party (such as another proxy voting agency service) to recommend how to vote proxies for proposals that involve a conflict.
+- Use an Independent Third Party — Subject to any Client imposed proxy voting policies, the Corporation may use an independent third party (such as another proxy voting agency service) to recommend how to vote proxies for proposals that involve a conflict of interest.